-| Read Time: 6 minutes
+| Read Time: 10 minutes

 Injuries at the workplace can happen all too often due to a multitude of hazards.
 Employees needing to file for workers’ compensation for their injuries include retail workers, construction workers, and others.

 At Mehta & McConnell, PLLC, our lawyers recognize how stressful it is for you and your family if you suffer work-related injuries.
 We are here to guide you in filing your workers’ compensation claim.
+Key Takeaways

-1. Not Documenting What Happened
+1. Not Documenting the Injury or What Happened

 Being in an accident on the job can be embarrassing and stressful.
 Nevertheless, it is critical that you document your work-related injury and what happened on the job.